Pre-Arrival & Orientation

 Undergraduate Global Students

-Undergraduate Global students are required to live in program managed housing.
+Undergraduate Global students are required to live in program managed housing for 2 semesters.

 Graduate Global Housing

-Graduate Global students are required to live in program managed housing.
+Graduate Global students are required to live in program managed housing for 1 semester.

 Center for Academic Success